Francis Scott Key: Key and slavery

 Key purchased his first slave in 1800 or 1801 and owned six slaves in 1820.
-He freed seven of his slaves in the 1830s, and owned eight slaves when he died.
+He freed seven in the 1830s, and owned eight when he died.
 One of his freed slaves continued to work for him for wages as his farm's foreman, supervising several slaves.
 Key also represented several slaves seeking their freedom, as well as several slave-owners seeking return of their runaway slaves.
-Key was one of the executors of John Randolph of Roanoke's will, which freed his 400 slaves, and Key fought to enforce the will for the next decade and to provide the freed slaves with land to support themselves.
+Key was one of the executors of John Randolph of Roanoke's will, which freed his 400 slaves, and Key fought to enforce the will for the next decade and to provide the freedmen and women with land to support themselves.

 Key is known to have publicly criticized slavery's cruelties, and a newspaper editorial stated that "he often volunteered to defend the downtrodden sons and daughters of Africa."
 The editor said that Key "convinced me that slavery was wrong—radically wrong".

 A quote increasingly credited to Key stating that free black people are "a distinct and inferior race of people, which all experience proves to be the greatest evil that afflicts a community" is erroneous.
 The quote is taken from an 1838 letter that Key wrote to Reverend Benjamin Tappan of Maine who had sent Key a questionnaire about the attitudes of Southern religious institutions about slavery.
-Rather than representing a statement by Key identifying his personal thoughts, the words quoted are offered by Key to describe the attitudes of others who assert that formerly enslaved black people could not remain in the U.S. as paid laborers.
+Rather than representing a statement by Key identifying his personal thoughts, the words quoted are offered by Key to describe the attitudes of others who assert that former slaves could not remain in the U.S. as paid laborers.
 This was the official policy of the American Colonization Society.
 Key was an ACS leader and fundraiser for the organization, but he himself did not send the men and women he freed to Africa upon their emancipation.
 The original confusion around this quote arises from ambiguities in the 1937 biography of Key by Edward S. Delaplaine.

 Key was a founding member and active leader of the American Colonization Society (ACS), whose primary goal was to send free black people to Africa.
 Though many free black people were born in the United States by this time, historians argue that upper-class American society, of which Key was a part, could never "envision a multiracial society".
 The ACS was not supported by most abolitionists or free black people of the time, but the organization's work would eventually lead to the creation of Liberia in 1847.